What are the benefits of Google Analytics 4?

 Published on 28th June 2022

 By now, you've no doubt heard that Google is upgrading Universal Analytics (UA) to Google Analytics 4 (GA4) in July of 2023.
-But what does this mean for tracking your website visitors?
+But what are the benefits of Google Analytics 4 and how will it affect tracking your website visitors?

 Google are switching things round to enable marketers to get a better insight into their visitor’s journey.
-Using GA4, you should be able to answer questions such as:
+Using Google Analytics 4, you should be able to answer questions such as:

 Which marketing method is bringing in the most customers?